techidaily/site-fox-info/source/_posts/updated-expansive-movement-assessment-2023.md

 If you have a special element or font size that you want to add to your videos or graphics, you can do it with just a few clicks.

-### **7\.
-Hundreds of Effects and Elements**

-On the Alight Motion editing app, you can find not just 10 or 20 amazing elements but over a hundred of them.
-Just as the wise saying confirms " Variety is the sweetness of life " Alight Motion has made varieties of elements and effects available for its users to achieve their video and graphic editing goals.

 <!-- affiliate ads begin -->
 <a href="https://25home.pxf.io/c/5597632/2148643/16836" target="_top" id="2148643">
   <img src="//a.impactradius-go.com/display-ad/16836-2148643" border="0" alt="https://techidaily.com" width="300" height="75"/>